DavidGreeg/AlphaSyn-Project/README.md

 # AlphaSyn-Project
-Analysis of SNPs discovered in alpha-synucein relative to their Coding Sequences and/or Isoforms
+Analysis of single nucleotide polymorphisms (SNPs) discovered in alpha-synuclein relative to their coding sequence and/or isoforms.
+Identification of codons subject to post-translational modifications (PTMs), and subsequent evaluation of the physiological importance of SNPs located in the afore-mentioned codons.